EvitanRelta/firma-tech-markdowns/README.md

 <br>

 ### getPrediction(pageDiv, model, imageData, callback)
-> Does the Google Cloud authentication, and sending of the image payload for prediction that was mentioned above.
+> Performs the Google Cloud authentication, and sending of the image payload for prediction that was mentioned above.

 Parameter | Description
 ---|---